Frequently Asked Questions About Financial Aid

 Is the EFC what will be owed to the university?

 No. The estimated family contribution (EFC) is only an estimate.
-Depending on the costs of a student's education and the amount of his/her financial aid award, the student could owe more or less than the calculated EFC.
+Depending on the costs of a student's education and the amount of his/her financial aid offer, the student could owe more or less than the calculated EFC.

 How shall I/my student communicate to Whitworth any special circumstances that were not indicated on the FAFSA?